Mu'tazilism: Beliefs

+Methodology of Qur'an interpretation

-Muʿtazilah relied on a synthesis between reason and revelation.
+Mu'tazila relied on a synthesis between reason and revelation.
 That is, their rationalism operated in the service of scripture and Islamic theological framework.
 They, as the majority of Muslim jurist-theologians, validated allegorical readings of scripture whenever necessary.
 Justice ʿAbd al-Jabbar (935–1025) said in his Sharh al-Usul al-Khamsa (The Explication of the Five Principles):

 The hermeneutic methodology proceeds as follows: if the literal meaning of an ayah (verse) is consistent with the rest of scripture, the main themes of the Qur'an, the basic tenets of the Islamic creed, and the well-known facts, then interpretation, in the sense of moving away from the literal meaning, is not justified.
 If a contradiction results from adopting the literal meaning, such as a literal understanding of the "hand" of God that contravenes his transcendence and the Qur'anic mention of his categorical difference from all other things, then an interpretation is warranted.
 In the above quote, Justice 'Abd al-Jabbar emphatically mentioned that if there are two possible interpretations, both capable of resolving the apparent contradiction created by literal understanding of a verse, then the interpretation closer to the literal meaning should take precedence, for the relationship between the interpretations, close and distant, becomes the same as the literal understanding and the interpretation.